sauce-archives/ios-rdc-quickstart/README.md

 ## Where to find out more

-We're still producing supporting materials for the iOS Real Device Cloud, so if you have any questions contact [Jack Moxon](mailto:jack@saucelabs.com) or [Neil Manvar](mailto:neil@saucelabs.com).
+We're still producing supporting materials for the iOS Real Device Cloud, so if you have any questions contact [Chiarng Lin](mailto:chiarng@saucelabs.com) or [Neil Manvar](mailto:neil@saucelabs.com).